 - 1. Bird Safe Glass will be considered on a case-by-case basis for window renovations on existing buildings with large expanses of exterior window glass - 2.
-Bird Safety Glass required on new buildings. - 3.
-Glass system to be tested by the American Bird Conservatory - 4.
+Glass system to be tested by the American Bird Conservatory - 3.
 Patterned insert should disappear from human sight at 6 feet.